+Every finite $d$-dimensional simplicial complex can be geometrically realized in $\R^{2d+1}$ by placing its vertices in generic points.
+If we try to decrease the ambient dimension by one, then not all $d$-complexes can be realized in $\R^{2d}$.
+For example, when $d=1$, not all graphs are planar.
+The class of planar graphs, completely characterized by Kuratowski's theorem, is invariant under subdivisions.

-In higher dimensions the situation is much less clear.
-First of all, there is no analog of Kuratowski's theorem.
-In fact, embedding a complex or just a subdivision of it are no longer equivalent tasks.
-We say a complex~$C$ \textbf{linearly embeds} (resp.\ \textbf{PL-embeds}) in $\R^k$, if $C$ (resp.\ some subdivision $C'$ of $C$) can be realized in $\R^k$.
-We also say~$C$ \textbf{topologically embeds} in $\R^k$, if some subcomplex of $\R^k$ is homeomorphic to $C$.
-Clearly, all linear embeddings are PL embeddings, and all PL embeddings are topological.
+In higher dimensions, the situation is much more complicated.
+When $d \ge 2$, realizing a complex or just a subdivision of it are no longer equivalent tasks.
+We say a complex \textit{linearly embeds} (resp.\ \textit{PL-embeds}) in $\R^k$, if the complex (resp.\ some subdivision of it) can be realized in $\R^k$.
+We say that a complex \textit{topologically embeds} in $\R^k$, if it is homeomorphic to some subcomplex of $\R^k$.
+Clearly, all linear embeddings are PL embeddings, and all PL embeddings are topological; but the converse inclusions are false.
+By taking cones over non-planar graphs, one can easily produce examples of $d$-complexes that do not embed in $\R^{2d}$, neither linearly, nor PL, nor topologically.
+Whether a specific complex embeds in some $\R^k$ or not is a delicate matter; see e.g.~\cite{MTW} for a recent algorithmic approach.
+The conjecture that every contractible $2$-complex PL-embeds in $\R^{4}$ is wide open and related to the $4$-dimensional smooth Poincar\'e Conjecture \cite{Curtis}.
+(Weber proved that every acyclic $d$-complex PL-embeds in $\R^{2d}$ if $d \ge 3$ \cite{Weber}, but the argument does not extend to $d=2$.)
+In contrast, Horvati{\'c} and Kranjc showed that all acyclic $d$-complexes topologically embed in $\R^{2d}$ \cite{Hv, Kranjc}.

-It is still true that every $d$-complex linearly embeds in $\R^{2d+1}$, simply by placing the vertices generically.
-In fact, any $2d+2$ of the $n$ vertices can be assumed to be affinely independent; hence any two $d$-faces spanned by disjoint sets of vertices will be skew to one another.

-By taking cones over non-planar graphs, one can easily produce examples of $d$-complexes that do not embed in $\R^{2d}$ (neither linearly, nor PL, nor topologically).
-Whether a specific complex embeds in some $\R^k$ or not is a more delicate matter, and the subject of obstruction theory; see \cite{RepovsSkopenkov} for details.